 • Developing integrated curriculum to train a new generation of architects, design engineers and manufacturers on advanced wood products

-• Through UO’s leadership in building performance, providing guidance on acoustics, energy-efficiency, durability, air quality, and other performance measures
+• Through UO’s leadership in building performance, providing guidance on acoustics, energy, durability, air quality, and other additional performance measures

 The Oregon State University College of Forestry is an internationally recognized leader that is transforming education, research and policy for managing and sustaining working forest ecosystems in the 21st century.
 It offers graduate and undergraduate degree programs in managing forests, sustaining ecosystems and manufacturing wood products; conducts basic and applied research on the nature and use of forests; and operates over 14,000 acres of college research forests.

 The OSU College of Engineering is among the nation's largest and most productive engineering programs.
 Since 1999, the college has more than tripled its research expenditures to $37.2 million by emphasizing highly collaborative research that solves global problems.
 It is a leader in signature research areas, including clean energy, resilient infrastructure and advanced manufacturing; and targeted strategic areas, including robotics and materials research.

 The University of Oregon’s College of Design (CoA) is committed to civic responsibility, environmental sustainability, international understanding, and interdisciplinary education.
 Students come here ready to explore, learn, and create.
 When they graduate, they leave with the ability to question critically, think logically, communicate clearly, act creatively, and live ethically.
 We provide the skills and mentorship needed for our students to tackle complex global challenges and positively affect the people, communities, and environments around them.
 Founded in 1914, CoA offers undergraduate and graduate accredited degrees in Eugene, nestled in the lush Willamette Valley, and at the historic White Stag Block, University of Oregon’s hub of activity, discussion, and engagement in Portland.
 The school’s academic departments and programs include architecture, interior architecture, landscape architecture, historic preservation, art, product design, sports product design, art and technology, history of art and architecture, planning, public policy and management, and arts and administration.